 Lalla coined the title “Souders Sounds Off” for the blog and assured me she would be my first and most faithful reader (OK, I added the “most faithful” part; she was my first follower but actually stopped following me when I became a bit prolific.
 Go figure.
 She still picks up my links via Facebook but was tired of cleaning out her email box.).
 Other students in the class said “If you write it, I will read.”
 Hence, this blog.
 (For the sake of simplicity, I shortened it to “Sound off,” but now you know the original, intended title and to whom the credit belongs.)

-Now my college career is over — maybe — as is my teaching career.
-I am happily marketing intellectual property for university inventors as well as for a business incubator.
+Now my college career is over as is my teaching career.
+I am happily marketing intellectual property for university inventors as well as an entire innovation ecosystem, which includes a tech transfer office, two business incubators, a Ventures branch, as well as an educational branch for entrepreneurs.
 In my spare time, which somehow is much more spare than it was when actively parenting and teaching, I write.
 Here.
 A demonstration that “All Things Work Together.”